Meenakshi2004/Meenakshi2004/README.md

 I’m also deeply inspired by ways of knowing that center mental wellness, interconnectedness, spirituality, and healing—principles rooted in Indigenous wisdom and decolonial perspectives.
 I believe that reclaiming and integrating these approaches can guide us toward creating technologies and systems that support both individual flourishing and collective well-being, addressing the deep pain and inequities that persist in our world.

 As an AI/ML Fellow at Cornell Tech, I’ve developed skills in exploratory data analysis and model deployment, while grappling with the ethical complexities of the systems we build.
-These experiences fuel my aspiration to contribute to a society where technology serves as a tool for holistic progress, always through a lens that prioritizes equity and inclusivity, mental wellness, and safety.
+These experiences fuel my aspiration to contribute to a society where technology serves as a tool for holistic progress, always through a lens that prioritizes fairness, inclusivity, and safety.

 - ⚡ Fun fact: I'm a practitioner of yoga & meditation, and am a Sanskrit speaker!